codeformuenster/muenster-jetzt/backend/README.md

    Run only `.venv/bin/activate` to activate an existing environment

 3. Install all dependencies via `pip install -r requirements.txt`

+### Start the backend

-4. Run `./manage.py migrate` to migrate your database.
+1. Run `./manage.py migrate` to initially create your database, and run again to migrate your database.
-5. Run `./manage.py crawl` to crawl events and store them in your database.
+2. Run `./manage.py crawl` to crawl events and store them in your database.
-6. Run `./manage.py runserver 0.0.0.0:8000` to start the API.
+3. Run `./manage.py runserver 0.0.0.0:8000` to start the API.

 ## Database schema